 The University has the power to establish and maintain such faculties, schools, institutes, departments, chairs, and courses as the Senate deems necessary and as approved with respect to finances and facilities by the Board.

-The Senate currently consists of 70 members.
-This includes 38 elected full-time teaching staff and professional librarians (see guidelines), and, two members of the Board of Trustees, six undergraduate and two graduate students, and one Alumni Association representative elected by their respective constituencies.
-There are also 22 ex officio members of Senate.
+The Senate currently consists of 72 members.
+This includes 39 elected full-time teaching staff and professional librarians (see guidelines), and, two members of the Board of Trustees, six undergraduate and two graduate students.
+There are also 23 ex officio members of Senate including one Alumni Association representative elected by their respective constituencies.

 The Senate meets monthly from September to June to conduct its business.
 Its eight standing committees, one special committee and one board meet to conduct business that is brought forward to Senate as recommendations or for information.
 The Committees include: